-- 17. (1) Council appoints an executive committee biennially, which consists of - - (a) the chairperson of Council, who serves as the chairperson of the Executive Committee of Council; - (b) the deputy chairperson of Council, who serves as deputy chairperson of the Executive Committee of Council; - (c) the rector; and - (d) four members of Council, of whom at least two are not employees or students of the University. - (2) The Executive Committee of Council has the following specific powers: - (i) To advise Council on matters of policy - To consider and make recommendations to Council on the reports of all Council committees, except that of the Honorary Degrees Committee - (iii) To handle urgent matters that cannot be postponed on behalf of Council, provided that details of matters so handled and the grounds on which they were dealt with on an urgent basis are submitted at the subsequent meeting of Council - (iv) To, in cases where Council authorises a general or specific power to the Executive Committee of Council to handle matters on behalf of Council, exercise such power and report thereon at the subsequent meeting of Council by way of report with a view to giving notice to Council.
+- 17. (1) Council appoints an executive committee biennially, which consists of - - (a) the chairperson of Council, who serves as the chairperson of the Executive Committee of Council; - (b) the deputy chairperson of Council, who serves as deputy chairperson of the Executive Committee of Council; - (c) the rector; and - (d) four members of Council, of whom at least two are not employees or students of the University. - (2) The Executive Committee of Council has the following specific powers: - (i) To advise Council on matters of policy - (ii) To consider and make recommendations to Council on the reports of all Council committees, except that of the Honorary Degrees Committee - (iii) To handle urgent matters that cannot be postponed on behalf of Council, provided that details of matters so handled and the grounds on which they were dealt with

+- on an urgent basis are submitted at the subsequent meeting of Council - (iv) To, in cases where Council authorises a general or specific power to the Executive Committee of Council to handle matters on behalf of Council, exercise such power and report thereon at the subsequent meeting of Council by way of report with a view to giving notice to Council.
 The registrar records any decision regarding such delegation of powers and each such delegation is reviewed biennially by Council.

-Loss of membership and disqualification from election as member
+Termination of membership and disqualification from election as member

-- 18. (1) Membership in Council is terminated if a member - - (a) is absent without prior notice from three successive ordinary meetings of Council; - (b) becomes insolvent, or is found guilty of an offence that Council considers to be of a serious nature; - (c) is incapable of fulfilling the duties of his or her office for health reasons; - (d) being a person elected by Senate, ceases to be a member of Senate; - (e) submits his or her resignation in writing to the Registrar; - (f) being the a rector or a vice-rector, vacates his or her post; - (g) reaches the end of his or her term of office; - (h) being appointed in terms of paragraphs 12(1)(g) to (m), registers as a student or becomes an employee of the University; or - becomes a member of the council of another national public higher education institution or is appointed in an executive managerial capacity in such an institution. - (2) No person of 70 years or older may be elected or nominated as a member of Council. - (3) Notwithstanding Subparagraph (2), the membership of a serving member of Council who reaches the age of 70 years will only end at the end of the term concerned in which the member of
+- 18. (1) Membership in Council is terminated if a member - - is absent without prior notice from three successive ordinary meetings of Council; - (b) becomes insolvent, or is found guilty of an offence that Council considers to be of a serious nature; - (c) is incapable of fulfilling the duties of his or her office for health reasons: - (d) being a person elected by Senate, ceases to be a member of Senate; - (e) submits his or her resignation in writing to the Registrar; - (f) being the rector, a vice-rector or COO, vacates his or her post; - (g) reaches the end of his or her term of office; - (h) being appointed in terms of paragraphs 12(1)(g) to (l), registers as a student or becomes an employee of the University; or

-Council reaches the age of 70 years, and such a member is not eligible for re-election to Council.

-(4) The membership of a member of Council who, after proper enquiry by and on the recommendation of a committee of Council, is found by Council guilty of transgression of the codeof conduct for Council members, may be suspended temporarily or be terminated in the event of a serious transgression.
+- (i) becomes a member of the council of another national public higher education institution or is appointed in an executive managerial capacity in such an institution. - (2) No person of 70 years or older may be elected or nominated as a member of Council. - (3) Notwithstanding Subparagraph (2), the membership of a serving member of Council who reaches the age of 70 years will only end at the end of the term concerned in which the member of Council reaches the age of 70 years, and such a member is not eligible for re-election to Council. - (4) The membership of a member of Council who, after enquiry under the Code of Conduct for Council members is found to have transgressed the Code may be suspended temporarily or terminated in the event of a serious transgression.